gioelemo/MaxwellFDTD.jl/README.md

 Some possible extensions of the actual scripts could include:

 1. Varying PML width for each dimension.
+2. Test the multixPU version to make sure that it is actually correct.
-2. Incorporating more complex PML extensions.
+3. Incorporating more complex PML extensions.
-3. Exploring alternative types of Boundary Conditions.
+4. Exploring alternative types of Boundary Conditions.
-4. Enhancing the performance of the code through optimization and benchmarking.
+5. Enhancing the performance of the code through optimization and benchmarking.
-5. Introducing aesthetically pleasing visualizations.
+6. Introducing aesthetically pleasing visualizations.
-6. Expanding the test sets to cover additional field updates and addressing codecov integration.
+7. Expanding the test sets to cover additional field updates and addressing codecov integration.

 ## References